Linuxfabrik/monitoring-plugins/README.md

 ## Parameters, Option Processing

-There are a few reserved options that should not be used for other purposes:
+There are a few Nagios-compatible reserved options that should not be used for other purposes:

     -a, --authentication    authentication password
     -C, --community         SNMP community